PAW Scotland Twitter

 Partnership Against Wildlife Crime Scotland (PAWS)

-Wildlife crime can involve anything from poisoning a golden eagle to cracking open freshwater pearl mussels.
+Wildlife crime can involve anything from poisoning a golden eagle to smashing open freshwater pearl mussels.
 Rare species are put at risk, more familiar ones, like the badger or deer, suffer cruel torture and death.

 In fact, wildlife crime threatens a far greater range of creatures and plants than you might imagine, even damaging the environment on which they depend.
 In short, it's the illegal destruction and theft of animals, plants and habitats, both in the countryside and urban areas.